Close Menu

 The stand can still make it a little cumbersome outside, but the extra connectivity flexibility and huge amount of customization the app provides makes for the best setup experience I’ve had with a FlightScope product yet.

-Is it Basically Just a “Baby Mevo Plus?”
+Is it Basically Just a New Mevo Plus?”
 In Many Ways, Yes.

 I could honestly finish this review right now by simply saying one more thing:

-The Mevo Gen 2 is essentially the exact same as a base-level Mevo Plus.
-Features, user-experience, accuracy, it all feels exactly the same for a retail price of $1100 less.
+The Mevo Gen 2 is essentially the exact same as a Mevo Plus.
+Features, user-experience, accuracy, it all feels exactly the same.

 Using the Mevo Gen 2 feels basically just like using a Mevo Plus.
 Or even the X3c for that matter…

-So first, let me touch on performance and user experience a bit, and then we’ll look at direct comparisons to those other products to help you figure out if you should buy it.
+So first, let me touch on performance and user experience a bit, and then we’ll look at how this stacks up against other products to help you figure out if you should buy it.

 FlightScope Mevo Gen 2